ASEAN Backpacking: The Banana Pancake Route

 3. Dutch East Indies (Jakarta – Yogyakarta– Bali).

-Why is it called banana pancake?
+Why it's called a banana pancake?
 I also do not know.

-I took a direct flight from Manila to Bangkok, which arrived shortly after midnight.
-From the airport, I took a cab to our hotel, Suneta Hostel Khao San
+I took a direct flight from Manila to Bangkok, arriving shortly after midnight.
+From the airport, I took a cab to our hotel, Suneta Hostel Khao San.

-I did study other transportation options, but it was too late and I wanted to rest already.
+I did consider other transportation options, but it was too late, and I wanted to rest already.

-From the airport, I just followed the directional signs to the taxi stands.
-It was easy actually, and there was an automatic queueing system, that hands out slip, which has, among others, the name of the taxi driver and the lane it was parked.
-I had a print out of the address of the hotel and the taxi driver called the hotel to ask for directions.
+From the airport, I followed the directional signs to the taxi stands.
+It was easy, and there was an automatic queuing system that hands out slips, including the name of the taxi driver and the lane where it's parked.
+I had a printout of the hotel address, and the taxi driver called the hotel for directions.
 Good thing.
-I really thought the hotel was on Khao San Road.
+I initially thought the hotel was on Khao San Road.

-I paid almost 500 Baht, which included cab fare, toll fees, and an airport taxi fee.
+I paid almost 500 Baht, covering cab fare, toll fees, and an airport taxi fee.

 Suneta is a backpackers' place.
 On my first night, I was booked in a 6-bed dormitory (490 Baht), then transferred on my second night to a 4-bed mixed dormitory.
 This time, I was joined by my friends who came from Siem Reap.

 Suneta is a nice and clean hostel.
-They have free coffee all throughout the day and free breakfast.
-There are even free toiletries.
-At first, I was questioning myself why I didn’t book in a proper hotel, but after my first night, I enjoyed Suneta.
+They offer free coffee throughout the day and complimentary breakfast.
+Even toiletries are provided for free.
+At first, I questioned myself why I didn’t book in a proper hotel, but after my first night, I enjoyed Suneta.

 Day 1 in Bangkok